A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

-Notably, the model is pre-trained on an \textit{ICL objective} rather than the original next-token prediction one.
-The function learning framework enables us to: (1) arbitrarily generate data with desired properties from the pre-defined function class $\mathcal{F}$; (2) clearly examine the function-fitting ability and the generalization of the skill learning in the ICL; and (3) utilize well-developed statistical learning theory to understand the ICL.
+Notably, the model is pre-trained on the above ICL objective instead of the original next-token prediction objective.
+The function learning framework enables us to: (1) arbitrarily generate data with desired properties from the pre-defined function class $\mathcal{F}$; (2) clearly examine the function-approximation ability and the generalization of skill learning in ICL; and (3) utilize well-developed statistical learning theory to understand ICL.

-However, existing research on function learning is not sophisticated as it can not tell the characteristics of the learned function classes.
-For instance, some studies claim that ICL inference learns a gradient descent algorithm, but~\citet{fu2023transformers} shows a high-order version of the gradient descent algorithm.
-Besides, the function classes are learned \textit{implicitly} during pre-training and ICL inference.
-Previous works prove this simulation by approximating the target algorithm, e.g., ridge regression, with a small training error gap between the ridge regression and self-attention networks~\cite{bai2023transformers,li2023transformers}.
-The simulation accuracy is not well discussed or compared.
-Moreover, this line of research has to consider both pre-training and ICL inference, and, due to the computational resource limitation, most works utilize transformers with less than 6 layers.
-Therefore, conclusions may not be generalizable to larger model scales.